Python SDK

 client.api_keyslist, create, deleteAPI key management

-client.integrationslist, get, resolve_options, resolve_property, oauth_statusIntegration metadata
+client.integrationslist, list_summary, get, resolve_options, resolve_property, oauth_statusIntegration metadata

-client.connectcreate_token, get_sessionHosted connect flow
+client.connectcreate_token, poll, wait, get_sessionHosted connect flow

 client.partialslist, get, create, update, delete, set_defaultInput partial presets